 I’m not sure I even recognize the ever-presence of mercy anymore, the divine and the human; the messy, crippled, transforming, heartbreaking, lovely, devastating presence of mercy.
 But I have come to believe that I am starving to death for it, and my world is, too.

-to reminds us of joy when darkness comes.
+We deck the trees in color to reminds us of joy when darkness comes.

 No need,

 says the land, garlanded in winter fruits.
+But we didn’t come to listen,

 did we?